jedi453/Add_Template_Page_to_PDF/README.md

 7. Start typing the name of the template.
 You don't need to type the whole name usually.
 Again, you can use the Up/Down Arrows built into Termux (Above the Keyboard) to select an entry when you see what you want.
 Hit Enter.
 8. Type in the page number you want to insert the Template Page in DIRECTLY AFTER.
 So if you want to add a page between page 10 and 11, enter 10, etc. Then hit enter
 9. The script will tell you, "This may take a while...".
 Just give it some time, especially for large PDFs like Year-long Organizers/Books.
 (I'm looking into ways to speed this up, but for now it can take several minutes to add the page...
 Sorry about that...
 XD)
-10. The script will prompt you if you want to over-write the original PDF.
-The default is "No", which I recommend for now while I sort out some possible issues.
-If you do want to overwrite (Do so at your own risk!) type a `y` and hit enter.
+10. The script will not allow you to over-write the original PDF (For now, while I'm testing it...)
+If you do want to overwrite (Do so at your own risk!), first use a different name, then copy and paste over the other name with a file explorer.
-    1. If you chose to overwrite the output PDF, the script should finish.
-    2. If you chose not to overwrite the output PDF, the script will prompt for a new filename.
+11. the script will prompt for a new filename.
 Enter a new name for the new document (Without the `.pdf` suffix, it'll be added automatically).
 It will then write to the same directory/folder the input file was in, but with the new name (Make sure you don't use an existing name!).
+The script will continue to prompt for a new name if give one that already exists.
+If this is bothersome, type a capital `Q` and hit enter to give up...
-11. You can open the PDF in NeoReader, but you'll have to "re-sync" the writing data, a pop-up will appear, you should leave the defaults selected and hit "Ok".
+12. You can open the PDF in NeoReader, but you'll have to "re-sync" the writing data, a pop-up will appear, you should leave the defaults selected and hit "Ok".
-12. You should be all set!
+13. You should be all set!
 Your new PDF is ready!

 ## License
 ----------